 One of the Industrial Emergency Council's strengths is the partnerships formed with other private and public agencies both on state and national levels.
 Several of our courses carry multiple certifications from the Federal Emergency Management Agency (FEMA), the Department of Transportation (DOT), and/or state agencies such as the State Fire Marshal's Office, the California Office of Emergency Services.

 Specialized Training Institute (CSTI), and the Department of Industrial Relations.
 Many are taught through the California Community Colleges, making it possible for students to earn units of community college semester units.

 The Industrial Emergency Council also offers site safety assessments to assist businesses with regulatory compliance in the areas of emergency preparedness and Injury and Illness Prevention programs.
 The goal is to create an effective safety program that results in a safer workplace; greater protection of life, property and the environment; reduced liability exposure; higher profits; and quicker business recovery if a problem does occur.

 The Industrial Emergency Council has the ability to provide additional funds to fire departments based on the in-service training currently conducted with all members of your department.
-We currently have 16 fire departments in the Bay area in this program which is run through Palo Verde Community College.
+We currently partner with many fire departments in the Bay area in this program which is run through Palo Verde Community College.
 Each member receives .5 units of college credit per semester.